 This MSc in Healthcare Operational Management has been designed to fulfil the specific needs and requirements of graduates interested in a management or leadership role within the complex healthcare service sector.
-It is suitable for graduates from a broad range of academic disciplines across technical, engineering, scientific, medical, management and social sciences.

 Healthcare organisations share commonalities with production facilities, including the need for efficient process flow, change management, and quality standards.
 As a student you will explore the principles, approaches, strategies, and techniques for analysing, designing, and managing complex healthcare systems.
 You will learn to measure efficiency and improve effectiveness, productivity, quality, and safety.

 Throughout the year, you’ll acquire the skills and knowledge to assess organisational performance and drive the